LBHackney-IT/here-to-help-data-import/docs/Debug.md

 6. The service account listed in GCP will have an email address.
 Share the inbound and outbound folders with this email.

+# Common issues

+1. Key file not found.

+This seems to vary per environment and may relate to the python root path specified in the IDE.
+The easiest solution is to move it to where it expects.
+It should be excluded from all directories in .gitignore but you must confirm this as well as ensure you're using a key that only contains development / dummy data.